yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/_index.md

     weight: 2589
 ---

-Included on this page are all of the what's new and release notes for releases in the `2.3` latest release series.
-This should make it much easier for you to compare updates in the versions released in this series.
-Instead of having to review multiple pages, you can scroll through all of the new features and changes made in this release series.
+This page includes all of the what's new/release notes for releases in the *latest* `2.3` release series.
+You can now compare updates within the same `MAJOR.MINOR` release series without changing pages.

 ## v2.3.1.0 [2020-09-15]